aanderse/LdapRecord.com/source/docs/laravel/auth/quickstart.md

 ### Step 2: Setting up your LoginController {#plain-controller-setup}

 Now we must change our `LoginController` to allow LdapRecord to properly locate users who are attempting to sign into our application.

-We do this by changing the `credentials` method and returns an array that contains the users username and password.
-The username in this example will be the LDAP users `mail` attribute:
+We do this by changing the `credentials` method.
+In this method we will return an array that contains the users username and password.

+**The keys you set here are important.** The `password` key must be present, as this is sent directly to your LDAP server for verification.

+The other key must be the **name of the LDAP attribute** you want LdapRecord to locate the authenticating user with.
+It **must** be an attribute that has a unique value per user in your directory. `uid`, `sAMAccountName`, `mail`, or `userPrincipalName` are good examples of attributes that have a unique value per user.

+In this example we want to use the users `mail` LDAP attribute to sign them into our application.

 ```php
 class LoginController extends Controller